ayushigeorge/100-days-of-dsa-orless/questions.md

 # Day 37
 Given an array a[] of size N which contains elements from 0 to N-1, you need to find all the elements occurring more than once in the given array.
 Return the answer in ascending order.
+# Day 38
+Given two lists V1 and V2 of sizes n and m respectively.
+Return the list of elements common to both the lists and return the list in sorted order.
+Duplicates may be there in the output list.